-In the event a temporary employee is permanently appointed to the position for which they were initially employed, no additional probationary period is to apply.
+In the event a temporary employee or an employee under casual conversion is permanently appointed to the position for which they were initially employed, no additional probationary period is to apply.

 Where a temporary employee is successful in obtaining permanent employment, in a different position to that for which they were initially employed, the Employer reserves the right to make the offer of employment subject to successful completion of a probationary period.